Defender of the Horizon: a conversation with the commander of the FPV drone workshop of the "Nachtigall" battalion

 And lastly: if you could become any character in a game — who would you choose?

-In games, I always chose the archer or the mage.
+In games, I always chose the archer or mage.
 Remote combat support.
 I think my role is the same now :)

 Wear symbols that unite.
 Order the RBTNK token, like in Horizon, and join our community.